 Your family will love picking fresh berries right off the bush just like the classic children’s book, “Blueberries for Sal.”
-Locations around the Atlanta area offer inexpensive options for picking; expect to pay $3-$20 per pint or gallon.
+Locations around the Atlanta area offer inexpensive options for picking.
 Admission and farm activities may be extra.

 Head to Blue Ridge for Mercier Orchards’ Farm, which plans to have u-pick blueberries starting in June.
 Take in the beauty of the 300-acre farm with a tractor ride, and stop by the café or market for delicious food and treats.
 In July, you can also pick blackberries.